Matt Tolmach

 Matthew Tolmach (born 1964) is an American film producer and former co-president of production at Sony Pictures Entertainment.

-Biography
+Early life

 Tolmach first became interested in film after hearing stories from his grandfather, producer and film executive Sam Jaffe.
 He is of Jewish descent.

+Career

 After moving to Los Angeles, he landed a job with Frank Marshall to make a documentary about Lance Armstrong that was directed by Alex Gibney.
 In 2008, he was named co-president of production at Sony Pictures Entertainment with Doug Belgrad (whom he had been working with since 2003) where he managed the Spider-Man franchise.
 In 2010, he left Sony Pictures Entertainment to produce the next installment of Spider-Man.
 Belgrad was named as sole president of the studio and Hanna Minghella was named president of production.

 Personal life

 Tolmach is married to director Paige Goldberg.
 They have one child.